-Dragan Obrenović was also charged in relation with the events that occurred after the fall of Srebrenica and on 11 September 2001, the Prosecution filed a motion to join the indictments of Vidoje Blagojević, Dragan Jokić and Dragan Obrenović.
-Following its oral decision of 15 January 2002, the Trial Chamber ordered that the three accused be joined.
-Pursuant to the oral directive of the Trial Chamber, the Prosecution submitted an amended indictment on 22 January 2002 to reflect the joinder of the three accused.
-In the amended indictment, the count of genocide was dropped against Vidoje Blagojević.
+Dragan Obrenović was also charged in relation with events that occurred after the fall of Srebrenica, and on 11 September 2001 the Prosecution filed a motion to join the indictments of Blagojević, Jokić and Obrenović.
+Following its oral decision of 15 January 2002, the Trial Chamber ordered that the indictments against the three accused be joined.
+Pursuant to the oral directive of the Trial Chamber, the Prosecution submitted an amended indictment on 22 January 2002 to reflect the joinder of the three cases.

-On 26 March 2002 an indictment was confirmed against Momir Nikolić for crimes related to the events in Srebrenica.
-On 3 April 2002, the Prosecution filed a motion to join the case of Momir Nikolić to that of Vidoje Blagojević, Dragan Jokić and Dragan Obrenović.
-On 17 May 2002, the Trial Chamber issued a decision to jointly charge and try Vidoje Blagojević, Dragan Obrenović, Dragan Jokić and Momir Nikolić under case number IT-02-60.
+On 26 March 2002 an indictment was confirmed against Momir Nikolić for crimes related to events in Srebrenica.
+On 3 April 2002, the Prosecution filed a motion to join the case of Nikolić to that of Blagojević, Jokić and Obrenović.
+On 17 May 2002, the Trial Chamber issued a decision to jointly charge and try Blagojević, Jokić, Obrenović and Nikolić under case number IT-02-60.

 On 6 May 2003, the Prosecution filed the "Joint Motion for Consideration of Plea Agreement between Momir Nikolić and the Office of the Prosecutor".
 An amended plea agreement was filed by the Prosecution on 7 May 2003.
-This agreement involves a guilty plea by Momir Nikolić for count 5 of the amended joinder indictment which alleges persecutions, a crime against humanity.
-On 7 May 2003, the Prosecution withdrew the remaining counts sought against Momir Nikolić.
-Pursuant to the amended plea agreement, and on 7 May 2003 the Trial Chamber accepted the plea agreement.
-On 2 December 2003, the Trial Chamber sentenced Momir Nikolić to 27 years' imprisonment.
-On 8 March 2006, the Appeals Chamber reduced Momir Nikolić's sentence to 20 years' imprisonment (see case number IT-02-60/1).
+This agreement involved a guilty plea by Nikolić for count 5 of the amended joinder indictment which alleged persecutions, a crime against humanity.
+On 7 May 2003, the Prosecution, pursuant to the amended plea agreement which was accepted by the Trial Chamber, withdrew the remaining counts sought against Nikolić.
+On 2 December 2003, the Trial Chamber sentenced Nikolić to 27 years' imprisonment.
+On 8 March 2006, the Appeals Chamber reduced Nikolić's sentence to 20 years' imprisonment (see case number IT-02-60/1).

-On 20 May 2003, the Prosecution submitted a motion for consideration of the plea agreement between Dragan Obrenović and the Prosecution.
-Under the plea agreement, Dragan Obrenović pleaded guilty to count 5 of the indictment alleging persecutions, a crime against humanity and the Prosecution withdrew the remaining counts sought against him.
-On 21 May 2003 the Trial Chamber accepted the guilty plea and the dismissal of the remaining counts against Dragan Obrenović.
-On 23 May 2003, the Trial Chamber separated the proceedings against Dragan Obrenović (see case number IT-02-60/2).
-On 10 December 2003 the Trial Chamber sentenced Dragan Obrenović to 17 years' imprisonment.
+On 20 May 2003, the Prosecution submitted a motion for consideration of the plea agreement between Obrenović and the Prosecution.
+Under the plea agreement, Obrenović pleaded guilty to count 5 of the indictment alleging persecutions, a crime against humanity, and the Prosecution withdrew the remaining counts sought against him.
+On 21 May 2003 the Trial Chamber accepted the guilty plea and the withdrawal of the remaining counts against Obrenović.
+On 23 May 2003, the Trial Chamber separated the proceedings against Obrenović (see case number IT-02-60/2).
+On 10 December 2003, the Trial Chamber sentenced Obrenović to 17 years' imprisonment.